 In August 2016 I took a 6 AM Ryanair flight from Berlin to Madrid that was the start of my move-abroad-adventure.
-I came to Spain for a six month exchange as part of my bachelor degrees studies, and five years later I am still here.
+I came to Spain for a six-month exchange as part of my bachelor’s degrees studies, and five years later I am still here.
 So what happened?

 My parents and I moved to Germany when I was three years old and I lived there, until the start of my semester abroad when I was twenty years old.
 So how did I choose Spain?
 I decided to study “International Business” and chose Spanish as a second language.
 Did I know any Spanish back then?
 No. Was that a smart decision to take?
 Not really.
 But that’s how it all began.
 Part of my studies was doing a semester abroad.
 And thanks to my rather mediocre GPA I ended up going to a small beautiful town in the North of Spain called León.

 León is a city in the North of Spain, the capital of the autonomous region “Castilla y León”.
-It is famous for its incredible tapas culture, great night life and being rich in history.
+It is famous for its incredible tapas culture, great nightlife and is rich in history and culture.
 Compared to other Spanish destinations it was also quite affordable.
 My poor student heart was so happy!
-And those six months went by so quickly that I decided to extend my stay.
-I wanted to be more bold, and chose only Spanish classes during my second semester.
+Those six months went by so quickly that I decided to extend my stay.
+I wanted to be bolder and chose only Spanish classes during my second semester.
 I even took excel classes in Spanish.
 Not my best choice, to be fair.
 But during this year I met so many amazing people and made some once-in-a-life experiences that I will never forget.

 After living in Spain for one year I had to go back to Germany to finally pass my B2 Spanish exam.
 I was so scared!
-Before leaving to Spain I had postponed it as much as I could.
-At the beginning of my exchange I was way too shy to practice my Spanish.
+Before leaving for Spain I had postponed it for as much as I could.
+At the beginning of my exchange, I was way too shy to practice my Spanish.
 And is it just me, or do you also agree that Spanish people speak incredibly fast?
-But I got more confident towards the ends of the second semester.
-And by the end of my first year I was able to have whole conversations in Spanish.
+But I got more confident towards the end of the second semester.
+And by the end of my first year, I was able to have whole conversations in Spanish.
 And guess what, I passed my exam with the highest grade possible!
 I was so proud.

-And that is, the story of my first year in Spain.
-After that I moved to Madrid to start an internship, which was the second part of the “International aspect” of my bachelor degree.
+And that is the story of my first year in Spain.
+After that, I moved to Madrid to start an internship, which was the second part of the “International aspect” of my bachelor’s degree.
 To be fair, the choice of Madrid also happened because of my now ex-boyfriend, but we will not talk about him here!
-Because I left him a couple of weeks after arriving to Madrid.
+Because that relationship was over a couple of weeks after I arrived in Madrid.
 And here I was.
 In a city where I did not know anybody.
 A city that was not in my home country and where my physical appearance made it quite obvious that I was not a local at all.
 It was obvious that I was a “guiri”.
 That’s how Spanish people sometimes refer to (mostly blond) foreigners.

-So let’s fast forward to 2021 again when I write this post.
-My journey in Spain had its up’s and down’s.
-It had everything from money issues, language barriers to stupid tinder dates, ex-boyfriends and loneliness.
-Absolute Frustration of not being able to communicate the way you want and fear of the future, the unknown.
-Bureaucratcial Nightmares, problems with landlords and finding a job.
+So let’s fast forward to 2021 again when I am writing this post.
+My journey in Spain had its ups and downs.
+It had everything from money issues, language barriers to stupid tinder dates, ex-boyfriends, and loneliness.
+Including absolute frustration of not being able to communicate the way you want and fear of the future, the scary unknown.
+Bureaucratic nightmares, problems with landlords, and finding a job.
 And many other things that would make this post explode.

-Thelithuanianabroad is a source for travelling Spain and moving to Spain.
-After you read my whole story you want to make sure you make 50% less mistakes than I did.
-So if you are looking for a sign to move to Spain, then HERE it is!
+Thelithuanianabroad is a source for traveling Spain and moving to Spain.
+After you read my whole story you want to make sure you make 50% fewer mistakes than I did.
+So if you are looking for a sign to move to Spain and start an adventure, then HERE it is!